-Northwell Health Cancer Institute takes a comprehensive approach to treating prostate cancer with our prostate cancer program.
-Our multidisciplinary team of specialists has unparalleled experience diagnosing and treating prostate cancer at one of the largest cancer institutes in the New York metropolitan area.
+One of the largest cancer institutes in the New York metropolitan area, Northwell Health Cancer Institute takes a comprehensive approach to treating prostate cancer, with a multidisciplinary team of specialists who have unparalleled experience diagnosing and treating the disease.
 Our specialized therapies for cancer include:

 - Minimally invasive robotic surgery that results in less blood loss, quicker recovery and less pain

 - The latest radiation therapy techniques for prostate cancer, including stereotactic radiation therapy (SBRT), intensity modulated radiation therapy (IMRT) and high dose rate (HDR) brachytherapy